agnesvanbelle/TL/source-code/arf.experiments.wifi/data/README.txt

 DATA FORMAT

-	".sensors" and ".labels" files:
+	".sensors" and ".activities" files:

+		These files contain the data itself, and thus they must be present.
+Their contents must be ordered by ascending values of the first column.
 Columns within these files provide the following information:

-		1.- Start time of the event, expressed in seconds elapsed since 00:00:00, January 1, 1970 (standard Greenwich time zone).
+		1.- Start time of the sensor/activity event, expressed in seconds elapsed since 00:00:00, January 1, 1970 (standard Greenwich time zone).
-		2.- Length of the event, expressed in seconds.
+		2.- Length of the sensor/activity event, expressed in seconds.
-		3.- ID of the event.
-For ".sensors" files, this is the ID of a particular sensor within that house.
-For ".labels" files, this is the ID of an activity, as defined in the ".activities" file.
+		3.- ID of the sensor/activity.

-	".activities" files:
+	".sensor_names" and ".activity_names" files:

+		These files contain human-readable names for  sensor/activity IDs.
+Their presence is optional.
 Columns within these files provide the following information:

-		1.- ID of the activity, as used in the ".labels" file.
-These IDs must be unique.
+		1.- ID of the sensor/activity.
-		2.- Name of the activity.
-Equal names across files have as a result all activities being regarded as a single one.
+		2.- Name of the sensor/activity.
+Equal names across files have as a result all occurrences being regarded as a single one.

+		Names shared across ".activity_names" files will be treated as a single activity.
+Names shared across ".sensor_names" files are not allowed.

 DATA SOURCE